 Follow this up with a letter or an email to the event coordinator, thanking him for his work making the event a success.
 If there was interest within your team, ask to participate again the next year.

-That sums up our overview on how charitable events can assist your social media marketing.
+That sums up our overview of how charitable events can assist your social media marketing.
 But, of course, we’ve only scratched the surface.
 We can tell you that some of our partners who have made event participation a major part of their marketing strategy have discovered they can indeed do well by doing good.
-Send us email if you want to share your own firm’s experiences, or call us if you have marketing questions that need expert answers.
+Send us an email if you want to share your own firm’s experiences, or call us if you have marketing questions that need expert answers.